 What does Early Intervention mean?
 Early Intervention is providing help to a child at the first signs of a developmental delay.
 Early Intervention includes: speech therapy, parent coaching, behaviour consultation, occupational therapy, developmental and behaviour therapies and more.

-Contact us at info@QuickStartAutism.ca or call us at 613.791.3757.
+Contact us by clicking here or call us at 613.791.3757.
 There's lots of great information on our website too.

 Parents can follow their child's development beginning at two months of age through Baby Navigator.
 This is an excellent resource from Florida State University that is open to parents in Canada.
 The site includes videos, developmental milestones and a free screening for communication disorders and autism.
-The screening is for children 9 to 18 months.
+There is a also a free screening tool for children 9 to 18 months.

 Private insurance often covers a psychologist for a diagnosic assessment.
-Look at our Info & Resouces page for the names of some private psychologists, pediatrician (OHIP). speech language pathologists, occupational therapists, behavour consultants, etc. There is a fee for private psychologists.
+Look at our Resources page for the names of some private psychologists, pediatrician (OHIP). speech language pathologists, occupational therapists, behavour consultants, etc. There is a fee for private psychologists.
 There is no charge for an OHIP doctor (referral required).
-Make sure the psychologist has experience in assessing children your child's age.
+Make sure the psychologist has experience in assessing children your child's age who are showing signs of autism.
 Girls present differently for autism signs.

 The sooner you have your child assessed, the sooner you will know what to do to help your child (autism or not).

 If your child isn't meeting the developmental milestones you can also contact the CHEO Access Team.
 Let them know if you suspect autism.
 Make sure to ask how long it will be before your child will get an Intake appointment and ask how long the wait-time is for a diagnostic assessment.
 (Note: OCTC and CHEO amalgamated as of October 2016.)